yash1912/colpali-rag/README.md

 > Created with ❤️ by Yash Bhardwaj.
 > Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/yashbhardwaj19/) for more insights into AI.

----

-This README aims to make the project sound intriguing and useful, offering enough information to entice users to try it out while keeping the technical aspects accessible.
-You can replace the placeholders with your images and links to enhance engagement on LinkedIn!